 Study Abroad Program Overview

-The International Office at Carlos III has also hosts a variety of weekend excursions and evening activities to make the summer more enjoyable and enhance your immersion into Spanish culture.
+The International Office at Carlos III offers a variety of weekend excursions to make the summer more enjoyable and enhance your immersion into Spanish culture.
 Join your friends in Madrid for a wonderful summer experience and make significant progress toward your major requirements at the same time.

 Students attend classes with UC students only.